nnnyt/nnnyt.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpeg
+  image: photo.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   address: >

 news: true  # includes a list of news items